Scalr/scalr-action/README.md

 - `exitcode` - The exit code of the call to the `terraform` binary.

 - `<terraform_output_var_name>` - Stores the Terraform output variables from last `terraform apply` run if terraform_output=true

+## Scalr CLI

+More information about how to use the Scalr CLI provided by this Action, please refer to the [Scalr CLI repository](https://github.com/Scalr/scalr-cli).